JeannotM/DynamicDifficulty/README.md

 Noiverre - For testing the Papi functions (Because there were a few issues sometimes) Mithran - For submitting several idea's and informing me of a lot of issues CodedRed - For all the Minecraft plugin videos
-Len76 - For testing Dynamic Difficulty and giving
+Len76 - For testing Dynamic Difficulty and giving some advice regarding performance